safetyinnovation/inspire-datamodel/SmartBuilding/Device/doc/spec.md

   - `reportingInterval`: Number.
 Interval in which device sends new data, in seconds

-  - `tresholds`: StructuredValue.
+  - `thresholds`: StructuredValue.
 Optional.
 Used for calculating `deviceState`

     - `invalid`: Threshold Configuration Array for invalid state.